GarrisonParrish/binary-calculator/README.md

 - https://www.exploringbinary.com/twos-complement-converter/

 #### Update:
 I now have the twos complement conversion working!
 It only took a few minor tweaks.
-Now I will srtart working on a simple GUI to make it neat.
+Now I will start working on a simple GUI to make it neat.
 The plan is also to eventually package this program so it can be distributed.